Water Stoves

 Solar Water Heaters

 Heating your water by the sun is not a new concept.
+If you have good weather, it may be a good option, and its not the only way to use Renewable Energy.
 Back in the 1970’s there was a big push to conserve energy by heating your water with the sun.
 It however did not last very long.
 There are a few different types of solar water heaters out there.
 They can be as simple as laying a garden hose in the sun to a full enclosed system that uses a heat exchanger to transfer the heat from a liquid that does not freeze to the water.

 The system that you decide on depends upon your location.
 If you live in a warm climate where it never or very rarely has freezing temperatures then you can go wth one of the more simple systems where the sun directly heats the water.
 The basics of the system include the solar water panel, some pipe and an old water heater.
 This is my favorite system because you can utilize your old water heater as a backup in case it is cloudy and there is not sufficient sun to heat the water.
 The old water heater also acts as a storage tank for the hot water and keeps it hot and ready for whenever you need it.